metrorailings/OwlBlog/content/posts/2021-preseason-review-jaguars.md

 6 to 6.5

 **COACHING TURNOVER**
-Aside from a few defensive assistant coaches, the entire coaching staff will be beginning their tenure with the Jaguars under new head coach Urban Meyer.
+Aside from a few defensive assistant coaches, the entire coaching staff will be starting fresh with the Jaguars under new head coach Urban Meyer.

 ***